Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems

-Fig.~\ref{fig3} illustrates the NMSE performance as a function of the RIS inter-element spacing, which controls the severity of MC effects.
+Fig.~\ref{fig3} illustrates the NMSE performance as a function of the RIS inter-element spacing \(d_{\mathrm{RIS}}\), which controls the severity of MC effects.
 As the inter-element spacing decreases, the proposed MC-aware methods exhibit a non-monotonic NMSE trend with decreasing RIS inter-element spacing, initially increasing before declining.
-In particular, NMSE peaks around \( \frac{d_{\mathrm{RIS}}}{\lambda_c}=\frac{1}{6} \) to \( \frac{d_{\mathrm{RIS}}}{\lambda_c}=\frac{1}{3} \).
-Nevertheless, both Proposed1 and Proposed2 consistently outperform SBL and Direct-OMP across all spacing levels.
+This turning behavior can be attributed to two competing factors: (i) the impact of \(d_{\mathrm{RIS}}\) on the orthogonality of the equivalent dictionary matrix under MC, and (ii) the direct influence of \(d_{\mathrm{RIS}}\) on the array response characteristics that affect sparse recovery performance.
+Specifically, when \(d_{\mathrm{RIS}} \le \lambda_c/5\), increasing \(d_{\mathrm{RIS}}\) aggravates the MC-induced loss of dictionary orthogonality, thereby worsening sparse recovery and increasing the NMSE.
+When \(d_{\mathrm{RIS}} \ge \lambda_c/5\), the degradation in dictionary orthogonality tends to saturate, whereas the improvement in array response characteristics with increasing spacing becomes dominant, leading to a decreasing NMSE.
+In particular, NMSE peaks around \(d_{\mathrm{RIS}} \in [\lambda_c/5,\, \lambda_c/3]\).
+Nevertheless, both Proposed~1 and Proposed~2 consistently outperform Direct-OMP across all spacing levels.
 Notably, SBL performs relatively well under small RIS inter-element spacing conditions.
 The MC-unaware method displays a steadily degrading trend as inter-element spacing decreases, underscoring its vulnerability to model mismatch under increasing MC severity.
 This highlights the importance of incorporating MC-aware modeling, particularly when dense RIS deployments are considered.

-Fig.~\ref{fig4} presents the NMSE performance as a function of the number of RIS elements along the horizontal dimension, under two average pilot overhead settings: \(\mathrm{T} = 24\) and \(\mathrm{T} = 16\).
+Fig.~\ref{fig4} presents the NMSE performance as a function of the number of RIS elements along the horizontal dimension \(M_h\), under two average pilot overhead settings: \(\mathrm{T} = 21\) and \(\mathrm{T} = 13\).
 Increasing \(M_h\) expands the RIS aperture while maintaining fixed inter-element spacing, thereby reducing the MC effect.
 This structural change explains the observed trend: the NMSEs of proposed methods gradually decrease with increasing \(M_h\).
-In low \(M_h\) regimes Proposed2 slightly outperforms Proposed1.
+In low \(M_h\) regimes Proposed~2 slightly outperforms Proposed~1.
 The Direct-OMP and MC-unaware methods continue to exhibit high NMSE values across all settings.
 Notably, the performance of SBL worsens as \(M_h\) grows.
 This degradation is attributed to the increasing dimensionality of the equivalent dictionary matrix \( \mathbf{D}_k \), which complicates convergence and elevates estimation error in iteration.